HiC-inspector/HiC-inspector/README.md

 	STEP 9: generating contact matrix; STEP 10: analyzing contact matrix; -t, -test Test mode.
-Prints out commands without executing them -u, -utils Specify the genome release to be used among those already provided by HiC-inspector (e.g. hg19) -help This documentation.
+Prints out commands without executing them -u, -utils Specify the genome release to be used among those already provided by HiC-inspector (e.g. hg19) -pr,   -processors=<int>               Number of processors to be used -for allowing parallelization (default: 2) -help This documentation.
 </pre>